Dassault/Dornier Alpha Jet: Further development

 In 1980, work began on an "Alternate Close Support" version of the Alpha Jet, featuring a SAGEM ULISS 81 INS, a Thomson-CSF VE-110 HUD, a TMV630 laser rangefinder in a modified nose and a TRT AHV 9 radio altimeter, with all avionics linked through a digital databus.
-Initial flight was on 9 April 1982.
-Cameroon obtained seven (some sources claim 6) and Egypt obtained 15.
-As with the original Egyptian order for MS1 machines, Dassault provided four such machines under the designation of MS2 and AOI of Egypt assembled the other eleven from knockdown kits.
+The initial flight was in April 1982.
+Cameroon obtained seven, some sources claim 6, and Egypt obtained 15.
+As with the original Egyptian order for MS1 machines, Dassault provided four such machines under the designation of MS2, and AOI of Egypt assembled the other eleven from knockdown kits.

 The Alpha Jet 2, originally the Alpha Jet NGEA (Nouvelle Generation Appui/Ecole or "New Generation Attack/Training") was a proposed development of the Alpha Jet.
 It featured the basic avionics of the MS2 plus compatibility with the advanced French Matra Magic 2 AAMs and the more powerful Larzac 04-C20 turbofans refitted to Luftwaffe Alpha Jet A aircraft.
 Some of the aircraft's new avionics were derived from the Dassault Mirage 2000 fighter.
 In 1982, it was claimed that the Alpha Jet NGEA was the "only existing aircraft in its category featuring a completely integrated digital navigation and attack system".
 While no new-build aircraft were produced of this variant, existing Egyptian Alpha Jets were reportedly upgraded to a similar standard.
 A single prototype was flown, presumably a modification of one of the original Alpha Jet prototypes.
 In September 1982, this aircraft made its first public appearance at the Farnborough Airshow.

 Another proposed variant was the Alpha Jet 3 Advanced Training System, at one point given the title of "Lancier".
 This proposal was intended to perform all-weather ground attack operations, as well as to perform anti-shipping and anti-helicopter missions.
-Featured many of the same systems as the Alpha Jet 2, it also was to be equipped with twin cockpit multifunction displays (MFDs) and potential carriage of AGAVE or Anemone radar, a forward-looking infrared (FLIR) imager, a laser targeting system and a modern countermeasures suite.
-A prototype was also flown, again presumably an upgrade of an original Alpha Jet prototype.
+Featured many of the same systems as the Alpha Jet 2, it was to be equipped with twin cockpit multifunction displays (MFDs) and potential carriage of AGAVE or Anemone radar, a forward-looking infrared (FLIR) imager, a laser targeting system and a modern countermeasures suite.
+A prototype was flown, again presumably an upgrade of an original Alpha Jet prototype.

 In June 1985, Dornier announced that it was studying its own third generation Alpha Jet upgrade program, independent of Dassault.
-This proposed upgrade involved substantial avionics upgrades and man-machine interface alterations, such as the addition of multiple head-up displays (HUDs) to allow instructors to view what students are viewing, with the aim of being more suited for the sophisticated requirements of modern and impending fighter aircraft; Dornier had judged the Alpha Jet's airframe itself to have been suitable without modification for future market needs.
+This proposed upgrade involved substantial avionics upgrades and man-machine interface alterations, such as the addition of multiple head-up displays (HUDs) to allow instructors to view what students are viewing, with the aim of being more suited for the sophisticated requirements of modern and impending fighter aircraft.
+Dornier judged the Alpha Jet's airframe to have been suitable without modification for future market needs.